robertjchristian/MRC/MRC39.md

 ### Category:
 MRI #1 Smart Contracts Reference Implementation

-## Rationale: Time Equals Aliegnment
+## Rationale: Time Equals Alignment
 In the case of Capital, a negative feedback loop is possible in the current mechanism that has been revealed via the real world data.
-That is to say if the price goes down, the amount of stETH goes down.
+That is to say, if the price goes down, the amount of stETH goes down.
 Because the stETH declines the competition to earn MOR declines.
 Thus reducing the cost to acquire MOR.
 So the remaining stETH still gets MOR for 74% less than the ETH it took to earn it.
-And because there is no time delay function an attacker can play out this game theory and benefit from the declining price and still be making ETH returns regardless of if MOR is $100, $50, $10, $1.
+And because there is no time delay function, an attacker can play out this game theory and benefit from the declining price and still be making ETH returns regardless of if MOR is $100, $50, $10, $1.
 Selling all their MOR every week when the Protocol Owned Liquidity buys.
-Its not about the price being up or down, its a negative feedback loop in being able to withdraw more ETH than contributed instantly.
+It's not about the price being up or down, it's a negative feedback loop in being able to withdraw more ETH than contributed instantly.

-Its clear in the data The Time element closes this negative feedback loop.
-As the price movements up and down over Time make the game of selling all the MOR for ETH too risky for short term holders.
+It's clear in the data The Time element closes this negative feedback loop as the price moves up and down over Time make the game of selling all the MOR for ETH too risky for short-term holders.

 During the bootstrapping period from February 8th 2024 to May 8th 2024, when there was a 90 day delay in the MOR claiming and the tokens were not trading yet, it prevented this negative feedback loop.

 **Decision Tree:**
 - Is there a real architecture issue to address?
 Yes or No. **Clearly Yes.**
-- If yes, then what is the best mechanism to address the issue. **Time is the only objective function proposed.**
+- If yes, then what is the best mechanism to address the issue? **Time is the only objective function proposed.**
 - What should the incentive be to delay MOR claims over time? **The Dilution Rate based Power Factor is the only objective function proposed.**
 - How long should the Delay function be set for? **6 Years being long enough to signal time committment**